-- (i) for failure to pass on the benefit of such transition credit allowed under the GST. - (ii) In case of TRAN-II credit may be required to be reversed because the credit availed through TRAN-II may not be passed on to the customer. - (iii) Excess / wrongly availed credit in TRAN-II by mistake or because of direction by the department
+- (i) for failure to pass on the benefit of such transition credit allowed under GST. - (ii) In case of TRAN-II credit may be required to be reversed due to the reason that credit availed through TRAN-II may not be passed on to customer. - (iii) Excess / wrongly availed credit in TRAN-II by mistake or on direction by department

 Reversal of transitional credit is required in the circumstances mentioned above.
-And eligible credits are linked to 'conditions' that are to be fulfilled subsequent to the claim of credit.
+And eligible credits are linked to 'conditions' that are to be fulfilled subsequent to claim of credit.
 Validation of information regarding reversal is firstly factual, that is, whether it has already been reversed or not?
 Then, compliance with the 'conditions' related to the credit claimed may be examined in each case.
-As regards TRAN 2, conditions relate to the benefit being passed on and credit limited to sales within Dec 2017, namely:
+As regards TRAN 2, conditions relate to benefit being passed on and credit limited to sales within Dec 2017, namely:

-- A registered person, on primary scrutiny of the last return filled of earlier law, verifies his TRAN-I and if credit is cess and KKC carried forward, then he has to reverse the same. - Credit taken under 140(3), conditions as mentioned above need to be checked with respect to the possession of Invoice not later than 12 months from the appointed date. - A registered person should verify that goods sent on job-work or on approval have been returned within the stipulated time and entered in the stock register. - A registered person should verify that sundry creditors for services as on 01/07/2017 are settled by 30th September 2017, as per 140(9). - In case of TRAN-II, a registered person must have passed on the benefit of reduced prices to recipients to the extent of credit availed in TRAN-II.
+- Registered person, on primary scrutiny of last return filled of earlier law, verify his TRAN-I and if credit is cess and KKC is carried forwards, then he has to reverse the same. - Credit taken under 140(3), conditions as mentioned above needs to be checked with respect to possession of Invoice not later than 12 months from the date of appointed date. - Registered person should verify that goods sent on job-work or on approval are return back found received within stipulated time and entry thereof in stock register. - Registered person should verify that sundry creditor for services as on 01/07/2017 are settled by 30th September 2017 as per 140(9). - In case of TRAN-II, registered person must have passed on benefit of reduced prices to recipient to the extent of credit availed in TRAN-II to customer.

-A registered person should verify that credit taken in TRAN-II for goods were sold on or before 31st December 2017.
+• Registered person should verify that credit taken in TRAN-II for the goods were sold on or before 31st December 2017.